Culture-to-Culture Image Translation and User Evaluation: Results

-The ANOVA returned that we can reject the null hypothesis for all object classes.
-The Tukey HSD test returned that all groups' averages, when pairwise taken, are significantly different with the only exception of the couple ($O \to E$, $E \to O$) in the sofa class, ($E \to O$, $O$) in the pillow class, ($E$, $O$) and ($O \to E$, $E \to O$) in the lamp class.
+The ANOVA returned that we can reject the null hypothesis.
+The Tukey HSD test returned that all groups' averages, when pairwise taken, are significantly different with $p<0.05$, with the only exception of the couple ($O \to E$, $E \to O$) in the sofa class, ($E \to O$, $O$) in the pillow class, ($E$, $O$), ($O \to E$, $E \to O$) in the lamp class, and ($O \to E$, $O$) in all classes taken together.

-The one-tail, two-sample Welch's T-test returned that, for vases, the difference between $\mu_E$ (highest average score) and $\mu_{O \to E}$ (second-highest) is statistically significant with $p<0.05$, and the same holds for the difference between $\mu_{O \to E}$ and $\mu_O$ (third-highest).
-For sofas and pillows, the difference between $\mu_E$ (highest average score) and $\mu_O$ (second-highest) is statistically significant with $p<0.05$, and the same holds for the difference between $\mu_O$ and $\mu_{O \to E}$.
-For lamps, the difference between $\mu_E$ (highest average score) and $\mu_O$ (second-highest) is not statistically significant with $p<0.05$, but the difference between $\mu_O$ and $\mu_{E \to O}$ is.